 - Grease an 8x8 square baking pan or line with parchment and set aside.
 If lining pan, leave some hanging over the edges to easily pull bars from the pan once cooled.

 - In a large mixing bowl, combine melted butter, brown sugar, and vanilla.
-Beat in eggs.
+Beat in egg.
 Add flour and salt and stir until fully combined.
 Add white chocolate chips and toasted coconut, stirring until just incorporated.